Articles on: FAQ

 Yes, with

-Max: achieved a GRE score of 336, with a 169 in Verbal and 167 in Quant.
-After a car accident left him just three weeks to prepare, Max turned this challenge into a game-like quest to overcome his weaknesses.
+• Max: Max achieved a GRE score of 336, with a 169 in Verbal and 167 in Quant.
+After a car accident left him just three weeks to prepare, he turned this challenge into a game-like quest to overcome his weaknesses.
 In this short time, he improved his Verbal score from 158 to 169 and his Quant score from 156 to 167.
-Learn how to tackle your own quant and verbal weaknesses, and "level-up" in a structured, enjoyable way with Max.
+Work with Max to create a personalized strategy to overcome your weaknesses and "level-up" in a structured way and tackle the GRE with confidence.

 Note that not all tutors listed above run sessions currently.
 If you want a session with Leaderboard, you'll need to email him - he doesn't otherwise tend to make slots available via the portal.